Gourang97/Causal-Variational-Autoencoders/README.md

 To learn about Causal Variational AutoEncoder step by step, we have also included the [Tutorials](https://github.com/Gourang97/CausalML_VAE/blob/master/Tutorial/) which includes [ View code](https://github.com/Gourang97/CausalML_VAE/blob/master/Tutorial/tutorialVAE.ipynb)  &  [View pdf](https://github.com/Gourang97/CausalML_VAE/blob/master/Tutorial/tutorialVAE.pdf)

-The attached tutorials briefly explaning the working and functioning of the Causal VAriationa AutoEncoders.
+The attached tutorials briefly explaning the working and functioning of the Causal Variational AutoEncoders.
 It also provides step-wise solution to various Counterfactual Queries applied on the Structured Causal Model.